 We travel as a family at least 5 times a year around the country.
 However, my husband and I always make time to do at least one couples getaway once a year (more if possible).
-Since we live in Miami, FL, a road trip to the Florida Keys is high on the bucket list.
-We drove down to Key West for a couples getaway and had a blast relaxing, eating and enjoying the outdoors.
-Here is my review on what to do, where to eat and stay for a romantic weekend in Key West.
+Since we live in Miami, FL, a road trip to the Florida Keys is one of the best ways we travel locally.
+It is one of the best cities to visit on a Florida roadtrip.
+We drove down to Key West for a couples getaway and had a blast relaxing, eating, and enjoying the outdoors.
+While Key West is definitely considered a party town, I feel it is an underrated city in the US.
+Here is my review on what to do, where to eat, and stay for a romantic getaway in Florida in Key West.

 First of all, if you would like the simple itinerary of what we did, click on my post – a Key West Weekend.

 We drove down to the Florida Keys from Miami around

 This was our first stop just before we hit the main downtown area of Key West.
 It is technically located

 What a great meal!
 This place embodies “The Keys” – a very local type spot with fresh seafood, great drinks, and nice waterfront dining.
 They are open for breakfast, lunch